l3wk/beautiful-jekyll/_posts/2019-04-24-storage-improvements.md

 }
 ```

-This configuration makes use of the kvm image we created earlier to spin up the new development server instance, and assigns it a locally administered MAC address (`02:00:00:00:00:01`).
+This configuration makes use of the KVM image we created earlier to spin up the new development server instance, and assigns it a locally administered MAC address (`02:00:00:00:00:01`).
 The assigned MAC address will be picked up DHCP and matched against the IP address that has been reserved for the *vfx-dev-001* hostname.

 Here are the terraform commands that we will use to create the virtual studio infrastructure defined above: